dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 #SBATCH --nodes=1         # this script is designed to run on one node
 #SBATCH --time=06:00:00   # set time; default = 4 hours

 #SBATCH --partition=amilan  # modify this to reflect which queue you want to use.
-Either 'shas' or 'shas-testing'
+Either 'amilan' or 'atesting'
 #SBATCH --qos=normal      # modify this to reflect which queue you want to use.
 Options are 'normal' and 'testing'

 #SBATCH --mail-type=END   # Keep these two lines of code if you want an e-mail sent to you when it is complete.